 The following table sets forth (i) selected historical consolidated financial and operating data as of and for the six months ended June 30, 2019 and 2018 and as of and for the years ended December 31, 2018, 2017, 2016, 2015 and 2014 and (ii) selected ratios as of and for the periods indicated.
-Selected financial data as of and for the years ended December 31, 2018 and 2017 has been derived from our audited consolidated financial statements included elsewhere in this prospectus, and the selected historical consolidated financial statements not appearing in this prospectus.
-We have derived selected financial data as of and for the six months ended June 30, 2019 and for the six months ended June 30, 2019 and for the six months ended June 30, 2018 has been derived from our unaudited consolidated financial statements not included in this prospectus.
-Selected financial data as of and for the six months ended June 30, 2019 and for the six months ended June 30, 2018 has been derived from our unaudited consolidated financial statements not included in this prospectus.
-Selected financial data as of and for the six months ended June 30, 2018 has been derived from our unaudited consolidated financial statements not included in this prospectus.
-Selected financial data as of and for the six months ended June 30, 2019 and for the six months ended June 30, 2018 has been derived from our unaudited consolidated financial statements included elsewhere in this prospectus and has not been audited, but in the opinion of our management, contain all adjustments (consisting of only normal or recurring adjustments) necessary to present fairly in all material respects our financial position and results of operations for the period in accordance with generally accepted accounting principles ("GAAP").
+Selected financial data as of and for the years ended December 31, 2018 and 2017 has been derived from our audited consolidated financial statements included elsewhere in this prospectus, and the selected historical consolidated financial information as of and for the years ended December 31, 2016, 2015 and 2014 has been derived from our audited consolidated financial statements not appearing in this prospectus.
+We have derived selected financial data as of June 30, 2018 from our unaudited consolidated financial statements not included in this prospectus.
+Selected financial data as of and for the six months ended June 30, 2018 has been derived from our unaudited consolidated financial statements included elsewhere in this prospectus and has not been audited, but in the opinion of our management, contain all adjustments (consisting of only normal or recurring adjustments) necessary to present fairly in all material respects our financial position and results of operations for the period in accordance with generally accepted accounting principles ("GAAP").
 The historical results set forth below and elsewhere in this prospectus are not necessarily indicative of our future performance.
-The performance, asset quality and capital ratios are unaudited and derived from our audited and unaudited fina
+The performance, asset quality and capital ratios are unaudited and derived from our audited and unaudited financial statements as of and for the periods presented.
+Average balances have been calculated using daily averages.